A place where nothing is as expected and nothing remains as it was.

 International relations: Valentina Barone

-Supported by the Fonds Darstellende Künste with funds from the Federal Government Commissioner for Culture and the Media (Beauftragten der Bundesregierung für Kultur und Medien) as part of NEUSTART KULTUR, the project funding of the Cultural Office of the City of Cologne, the den Landesverband Freie Tanz- und Theaterschaffende Baden-Württemberg e.V.
-(LaFT BW) and by the Ministerium für Kultur und Wissenschaft des Landes NRW (Spitzenförderung Tanz).
+Supported by the Fonds Darstellende Künste with funds from the Federal Government Commissioner for Culture and the Media (Beauftragte der Bundesregierung für Kultur und Medien) as part of NEUSTART KULTUR, the Cultural Office of the City of Cologne, the Landesverband Freie Tanz- und Theaterschaffende Baden-Württemberg e.V. with funds from the Ministry of Science, Research and the Arts of the State of Baden-Württemberg and the Ministry of Culture and Science of the State of NRW.

-Co-produced by Ringlokschuppen Ruhr Mülheim, Theater Rampe Stuttgart und EinTanzHaus Mannheim.
+Co-produced by Ringlokschuppen Ruhr Mülheim, EinTanzHaus Mannheim and Theater Rampe Stuttgart.